Where is the event being held?

 Is there a minimum age for volunteers?

-In order to ensure everyone's safety, the minimum age for volunteers is 16.
-If you are under 18 and would like to volunteer, please have your parent or guardian sign this waiver and return it to the ODA.
+In order to ensure everyone's safety, the minimum age for volunteers on the OrMOM clinic floor is 18.
+If you are between 16 and 18 and would like to volunteer, in a non-clinic capacity (set-up / tear-down / volunteer registration), please have your parent or guardian sign this waiver and return it to the ODA.

 Will there be designated parking for OrMOM volunteers?